Pianist Hamelin breathes new life into "dead" composers

 He went on to give a knock-out recital in the intimate Wigmore Hall - including a riveting performance of Nikolai Medtner's Piano Sonata No. 2, a 35-minute-long musical evocation of the vagaries of the "night wind".

-"I really think that people should come to recitals and listen," added Hamelin, who has a ready smile and relaxed demeanor, but sits firmly upright at the keyboard.
+"I really think that people should come to recitals and listen," added Hamelin, who has a ready smile and relaxed demeanour, but sits firmly upright at the keyboard.

 "The only reason I'm on stage is to share the music that I love, share the miracle of human creativity and cause people to rethink some of their preferences and, more importantly, expand them."